 Traditionally, the father of the bride pays for the wedding.
 However, over the years, things have changed, and it’s just as likely that the cost will be split between the two families or by the couple themselves.
 The father of the bride has two major tasks: Give a speech at the reception and participate in the father-daughter dance.

 The mother of the bride often takes center stage, but the mother of the groom has an equally important role.
 She is there to lend support to the groom, if necessary, and be a host at the event.
 In some cases, she may also take part in planning the wedding and can give a speech as part of the wedding reception as well.

 The father of the groom does not have many formal responsibilities, but that’s not to say he can’t play an active role in the special event.
 Depending on your wishes, he may help organize aspects of the wedding, give a speech, and welcome guests to the event.

 Often confused with the groomsmen, this group has fewer duties in both the lead-up and during the wedding.
-Ushers wear matching suits that are different from the groomsmen’s attire.
+Ushers wear coordinating outfits, and if wearing matching suits, they are typically different from the groomsmen’s attire.
 Their duty is to greet guests and show them to their seats.
 Friends of the bride and groom may take on this esteemed role.